defineseventy/Customtkniter-Countdown/README.md

 I created a countdown timer with customtkniter which was suggested by a Discord friend called blazethecatman.

 Features:
-Python code.
+ > Python code.
-An hourglass.gif as a progress bar animation
+ > An hourglass.gif as a progress bar animation
-An alarm sound to indicate when the timer is over.
+ > An alarm sound to indicate when the timer is over.
-Light/Dark toggle mode.
+ > Light/Dark toggle mode.
+ > Start button
+ > Reset button
-Usage of Customtkniter to make a more modern UI
-(Link to CustomTkniter: https://customtkinter.tomschimansky.com/)
+ > Usage of Customtkniter to make a more modern UI (Link to CustomTkniter: https://customtkinter.tomschimansky.com/)

 Issues: